-The fear of an artificial intelligence takeover has manifested itself in both novels and films repeatedly over the last century – basically ever since technology began to develop in the modern age.
-As technological advancements continue to rise, anxiety surrounding the idea has become more widespread and probable than ever before.
-Perhaps this fear isn’t totally unreasonable; not in the sense that mankind will become extinct, but instead a situation in which some of our jobs will.
-No need to panic; this could be a change that benefits us all.
+The fear of an artificial intelligence takeover has manifested itself in both novels and films repeatedly over the last century.
+As technological advancements continue to rise, anxiety surrounding the idea has become more widespread.
+Perhaps this fear isn’t totally unreasonable – not in the sense that mankind will become extinct, but instead that some jobs will.
+No need to panic, though.
+This change could benefit us all.

 Over the past decade, two models have been established as representations of the ideal talent pipeline: job-centric and candidate-centric.
 As shown in our research, the job market is shifting (at least for Best-in-Class companies) from focusing on the former to the latter.